ctzurcanu/virtues/docs/faith.md

 1. The process of constructing a provable definition consists of iterations of discovering and proving until the resulting proposition is both a definition and a provable construction.
 1. A definition is the shortest description of the essence of an object.
 1. The objects that we are defining are abstractions.
 (Virtues are abstractions.)
-1. The definition of an abstraction is integral part of that abstraction.
+1. The definition of an abstraction is an integral part of that abstraction.
 1. The definition of a virtue is part of that virtue.
-1. Given virtue A and B, The combined virtue C of A and B (when by constructive interference) is more virtuous than both A and B.
+1. Given virtues A and B, The combined virtue C of A and B (when by constructive interference) is more virtuous than both A and B.
 1. Proving the definition of a virtue is the constructive interference of: Faith, Reason, Hope, and the defined virtue.
 1. The action of constructing a provable definition is atomic.
 1. This action is of the highest Virtue.